-A total of 8.27 acres of active and passive open spaces are required for the development based on the proposed Master Plan.
-The Applicant proposes a total of 8.95 acres of open space, which exceeds the total amount required.
+A total of 8.14 acres of active and passive open spaces are required for the development based on the proposed Master Plan.
+The Applicant proposes a total of 9.32 acres of open space, which exceeds the total amount required.

 A variety of recreational open space amenities are provided throughout the development, including active open spaces such as a public greenway trail with an observation deck, a central park, open play fields, and playground areas with active recreational opportunities throughout the site.
-Additional passive open spaces include a dog park, gazebos, public art, and enhanced roadside landscaping.
+Additional passive open spaces include a segment of private walking trail, a dog park, permanent lawn games, benches, gazebos, and public art.